 When Is Roloff Farms open?

-Roloff Farms opens to the public for one month out of every year for pumpkin season (what they're famous for!)
-So, if you're looking to visit in the month of October, all you have to do is pull up, park, and pay the admission fee, which is $14 for an all-inclusive pass, $10 for just the wagon ride, or $8 for the "adventure zone."
+Roloff Farms opens to the public for one month out of every year for pumpkin season: Oct.
+5 through Oct.
+28. So, if you’re looking to visit the farm it’s open on Fridays, Saturdays, and Sundays between 10 a.m. and 5:30 p.m, but don’t arrive later than 5!
+All you have to do is pull up, park, and pay the admission fee, which is $14 for an all-inclusive pass, $10 for just the wagon ride, or $8 for the “adventure zone.”
 But more on that later.

 But what if I want to visit another time besides October? you may be thinking.
 Well, you’re in luck!
 You can book a private tour guided by either Matt, Zach, Amy, or Jeremy, where they’ll take you in an all-terrain vehicle to some of the best photo opps on the farm.
 You might get to see other Little People, Big World cast members too, if you’re lucky!
 This amazing experiece will cost $300 for up to three people, an then $25 for any extra guests.
 Totally worth it, if you ask us.